mukeshmistri/Cost-Optimization-Challenge/NewProposedImplementationSteps.md

 1. **Event-Driven RU Monitoring**:
    - Set up an Azure Monitor alert that triggers an Azure Function when RU usage exceeds a specified threshold (e.g., 80%).
+   - Reference the document named "MonitorRUUsage.md" for exact configuration.

 2. **Trigger ADF Pipeline**:
    - If RU usage is below the threshold, the Azure Function triggers an ADF pipeline to copy data from Azure Cosmos DB to Azure Blob Storage.